PART D. Proceedings in Court Cases Before Issuing Authorities

 See Rule 130 concerning venue when proceedings are conducted using advanced communication technology.

-Paragraph (C) includes a narrow exception which permits the issuing authority to provide copies of the arrest warrant and supporting affidavit(s) on the first business day after the preliminary arraignment.
+Paragraph (D) includes a narrow exception that permits the issuing authority to provide copies of the arrest warrant and supporting affidavit(s) on the first business day after the preliminary arraignment.
 This exception applies only when copies of the arrest warrant and affidavit(s) are not available at the time the issuing authority conducts the preliminary arraignment, and is intended to address purely practical situations such as the unavailability of a copier at the time of the preliminary arraignment.

-Nothing in this rule is intended to address public access to arrest warrant affidavits.
-See Commonwealth v.
+For public access to arrest warrant information, see Rules 513, 513.1, and Commonwealth v.
 Fenstermaker, 530 A.2d 414 (Pa.
 1987).

 When a defendant has not been promptly released from custody after a warrantless arrest, the defendant must be afforded a preliminary arraignment by the proper issuing authority without unnecessary delay.
 See Rule 519(A).

-Under paragraph (D), if a defendant has been arrested without a warrant, the issuing authority must make a prompt determination of probable cause before a defendant may be detained.
+Under paragraph (E), if a defendant has been arrested without a warrant, the issuing authority must make a prompt determination of probable cause before a defendant may be detained.
 See Riverside v.
 McLaughlin, 500 U.S. 44 (1991).
 The determination may be based on written affidavits, an oral statement under oath, or both.

-Pursuant to the 2004 amendment to paragraph (F)(2), at the time of the preliminary arraignment, the defendant must be given notice, both orally and in writing, of the date, time, and place of the preliminary hearing.
-The notice must also explain that, if the defendant fails to appear without good cause for the preliminary hearing, the defendant’s absence will constitute a waiver of the right to be present, the case will proceed in the defendant’s absence, and a warrant for the defendant’s arrest will be issued.
+Pursuant to the 2004 amendment to paragraph (G)(2), at the time of the preliminary arraignment, the defendant must be given notice, both orally and in writing, of the date, time, and place of the preliminary hearing.
+The notice must also explain that, if the defendant fails to appear without cause for the preliminary hearing, the defendant’s absence will constitute a waiver of the right to be present, the case will proceed in the defendant’s absence, and a warrant for the defendant’s arrest will be issued.

 Official Note

 Original Rule 119 adopted June 30, 1964, effective January 1, 1965; suspended January 31, 1970, effective May 1, 1970.
 New Rule 119 adopted January 31, 1970, effective May 1, 1970; renumbered Rule 140 September 18, 1973, effective January 1, 1974; amended April 26, 1979, effective July 1, 1979; amended January 28, 1983, effective July 1, 1983; rescinded August 9, 1994, effective January 1, 1995.
 New Rule 140 adopted August 9, 1994, effective January 1, 1995; amended September 13, 1995, effective January 1, 1996.
-The January 1, 1996 effective date extended to April 1, 1996; the April 1, 1996 effective date extended to July 1, 1996; renumbered Rule 540 and amended March 1, 2000, effective April 1, 2001; amended May 10, 2002, effective September 1, 2002; amended August 24, 2004, effective August 1, 2005.
+The January 1, 1996 effective date extended to April 1, 1996; the April 1, 1996 effective date extended to July 1, 1996; renumbered Rule 540 and amended March 1, 2000, effective April 1, 2001; amended May 10, 2002, effective September 1, 2002; amended August 24, 2004, effective August 1, 2005; amended June 21, 2012, effective in 180 days; amended July 31, 2012, effective November 1, 2012; amended May 2, 2013, effective June 1, 2013; Comment revised December 23, 2013, effective March 1, 2014; amended November 30, 2016, effective April 1, 2017.

 Committee Explanatory Reports: